OPEN-AIR-SUN/mars/README.md

 #### vKITTI2

-Your data structure should look like this:
+The [vKITTI2](https://europe.naverlabs.com/research/computer-vision/proxy-virtual-worlds-vkitti-2/) dataset should look like this:

 ```
 .(vKITTI2_ROOT)